NOAA-GSL/ExascaleWorkflowSandbox/docs/data.rst

 Workflow Integration
 --------------------

-Transfer and deletion tasks integrate seamlessly with Chiltepin workflows by passing futures as arguments or calling ``.result()`` to wait synchronously.
+Transfer and deletion tasks integrate seamlessly with Chiltepin workflows using the ``inputs`` parameter for non-blocking dependencies.

 Stage, Process, Cleanup Pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^